sysrage/SquadBot/README.md

 ### Implemented Commands:

+ * **!chatlog <hours>** - This sends a private message containing all chat logs from the conference room.
+The <hours> parameter must be supplied to specify the age of the messages to be included.
  * **!contribs** - This shows all contributors to any of the monitored GitHub groups.
  * **!issues [filter]** - This shows all open issues for any of the repos owned by the monitored GitHub organizations.
 If the [filter] parameter is supplied, results will be filtered.
 The filter format can be 'organization', 'repo', or 'organization/repo'.
  * **!motd** - This can show a Mod Squad MOTD.